roccomuso/iot-433mhz/README.md

     arduino_baudrate: 9600, // The arduino default baudrate (no need to change it)
     server_port: 8080, // Choose on which port you wanna run the web interface
     db_compact_interval: 12, // Database needs to be compacted to have better performance, by default every 12 hours it will be compacted, put 0 to avoid DB compacting.
+    "backend_urls": "..." // You can specify a backend json file containing the urls to carry out notifications.
+(NB. this requires the iot-433mhz-backend repo)

 If you made a change to the settings from the Web interface, then to make it effective, you need to restart the app.